-Sony has been an audio industry power house with its products spanning from headphones to smartphones.
-It has been present in every small audio revolution, from minidiscs up until now with state of the art noise cancelling headphones.
+Sony has been an audio industry powerhouse with its products spanning from headphones to smartphones.
+It has been present in every small audio revolution, from minidiscs up until now with state-of-the-art noise-canceling headphones.
 Sony WH-1000XM3 is their latest flagship pair.
 How does it stack up against the competition and might these cans just be the best out there?
 Let’s find out.

 - Probably the best noise cancelling in the game

 - Even high mids

 - Big dips in the high mid frequency spectrum

 M3 is the third iteration of the WH-1000X product line.
 While the first two models seem fairly identical with some material changes, the M3 has gone through a minor design overhaul.
 It keeps the same form and shape factor, but the headband is now a bit thicker and the cups have a smooth matt finish.
 The design is more seamless.
 The body is made entirely from lightweight plastic, but it does not feel cheap.
 Like many other noise cancelling headphones, the WH-1000XM3’s are made to be portable for usage on the go.
 Well-made hinges allow to fold the cups so the pair fits into a traveling pouch.

 Like other noise cancelling Bluetooth headphones, the WH-1000XM3 can be used in different modes.
 The noise cancelling and ambient sound modes work via both Bluetooth and cable connection.
 When the battery drains, headphones can still be used with cable, although this will alter the sound quite dramatically.